-- Annual water distribution main flushing, utilizing fire hydrants and valve isolation, to provide scouring velocities to clean the mains and turn water over in the system - Annual leak detection on all distribution system mains to detect watermain leaks through a correlation sounding procedure, minimizing lost water in the systems through service and main breaks that would otherwise go undetected - Annual dead end watermain flushing to maintain CL2 residuals and good water quality in these areas - Water accountability through property meters, plant meters and district metering - Annual sanitary flushing programs to minimize potential for blockages in the systems - Annual AquaData zoom camera inspections in the sanitary and storm systems to provide snapshots of the systems identifying areas with structural deficiencies, potential for blockages and areas in need of more detailed televising and future maintenance or Capital project work. - Annual water distribution valve operation program - Repairs to damaged water, sanitary and storm mains and services - Weekly Bacteriological and CL2 residual testing in Distribution systems to ensure water quality.
+- Annual water distribution main flushing, utilizing fire hydrants and valve isolation to provide scouring velocities to clean the mains and turn water over in the system. - Annual leak detection on all distribution system mains to detect watermain leaks through a correlation sounding procedure, minimizing lost water in the systems through service and main breaks that would otherwise go undetected. - Annual dead end watermain flushing to maintain chlorine residuals (CL2) and good water quality in these areas. - Water accountability through property meters, plant meters and district metering. - Annual sanitary flushing programs to minimize potential for blockages in the systems. - Annual Aqua Data zoom camera inspections in the sanitary and storm systems to provide snapshots of the systems identifying areas with structural deficiencies, potential for blockages and areas in need of more detailed televising and future maintenance or capital project work. - Annual water distribution valve operation program. - Repairs to damaged water, sanitary and storm mains and services. - Weekly bacteriological and CL2 residual testing in distribution systems to ensure water quality.

-2018 Accomplishments:
+2019 Accomplishments: